Exclusive: Iran steps up weapons lifeline to Syria's Assad: envoys

 Iran’s acceleration of support for Assad suggests the Syrian war is entering a new phase in which Iran may be trying to end the battlefield stalemate by redoubling its commitment to Assad and offering Syria’s increasingly isolated government a crucial lifeline, the envoys said.

 It also highlights the growing sectarian nature of the conflict, diplomats say, with Iranian arms flowing to the Shi‘ite militant group Hezbollah.
-That group is increasingly active in Syria in support of Assad’s forces, envoys say.
+That group is increasingly active on the ground in Syria in support of Assad’s forces, envoys say.

-Syria’s U.N. ambassador, Bashar Ja‘afari, had no specific comments on the matter.

 The Syrian conflict started out two years ago as a pro-democracy movement.
 Some 70,000 people have been killed and more than 1 million refugees have fled the violence.